melaasar/template/README.md

 [![Build Status](https://app.travis-ci.com/melaasar/cs130-template.svg?branch=master)](https://app.travis-ci.com/github/melaasar/cs130-template)
 [![Release](https://img.shields.io/github/v/release/melaasar/cs130-template?label=release)](https://github.com/melaasar/cs130-template/releases/latest)

-This repo serves as a template for CS 130 repositories.
+This repo serves as a template for a repository that follows the Scrum process.
 The following information describes how the native features/workflows of Github can be customized to work in a scrum development process.

 ## Issues